claymccoy/Pf4jSpringGreetingDemo/README.md

 1. Clone the repo
 2. Go to demo_gradle `cd Pf4jSpringGreetingDemo`
 3. run `./gradlew build`

-* This will produce one jar, named app-plugin-demo-uberjar.jar, located in the `app/build/libs/` directory and three plugins zips located in `build/plugins` directory.
-* The plugins are `plugin-hello-plugin-0.0.1.zip`,  `plugin-KotlinPlugin-1.0.0.zip` and `plugin-welcome-plugin-0.0.1.zip`
+4. Put plugins in the './plugins' directory

 ### Run the demo